CDC mask mandate for travelers no longer in effect following judge's ruling, official says

 US District Judge Kathryn Kimball Mizelle said the mandate was unlawful because it exceeded the statutory authority of the US Centers for Disease Control and Prevention and because its implementation violated administrative law.

 "The agencies are reviewing the decision and assessing potential next steps," the Biden administration official said Monday night.
-"In the meantime, today's court decision means CDC's public transportation masking order is not in effect at this time."
+"In the meantime, today's court decision means CDC's public transportation masking order is not in effect at this time.
+Therefore, TSA will not enforce its Security Directives and Emergency Amendment requiring mask use on public transportation and transportation hubs at this time.
+CDC recommends that people continue to wear masks in indoor public transportation settings."

 A Biden administration official familiar with the White House's decision previously told CNN the goal of the extension was to gather more information and understanding of the BA.2 variant of the coronavirus.
 Covid-19 cases in the US are on the rise, leading universities and the City of Philadelphia to reimplement indoor mask mandates.